diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands2/start.rst

 Lets see the code:

-1. The initialization is similar to the one we did for the "Search_instabilities".
+1. The initialization is similar to the one we did for the *Search_instabilities*.

-2. In "cycle_T" we condense in one function the calculation of the hessians in a loop for different temperatures.
+2. In *cycle_T* we condense in one function the calculation of the hessians in a loop for different temperatures.
 In the end, it searches for the lowest non acoustic frequency to save with the correspondent auxiliar sscha frequency.

 3. Finally, in the last function of this object, we make a graphic output of the data.